Denishawn school: Beginnings

 On February 6, 1915, on yet another tour, the term "Denishawn" surfaced.
 At a performance in Portland, Oregon, a theater manager promised eight box seats to whoever could dream up the most creative name for the latest St. Denis-Shawn ballroom exhibition.
 The unchallenged, winning title was "The Denishawn Rose Mazurka."
 While the full name did not warrant much popularity, the "Denishawn" portion attracted audience members and the press - to such an extent that the namesake couple officially changed their company name from the St. Denis-Shawn Company to Denishawn Dancers.

-Ruth Austin (1898-1994), a graduate of Hollywood High School in California, enrolled in the Denishawn School of Dancing and Related Arts.
-She was one of the original dancers of the Denishawn Dancers in 1919 and later as a dance instructor in Carmel-by-the-Sea, California beginning in 1924 at the Golden Bough established by Edward G. Kuster.

 With the new name and their own school, Shawn and St. Denis began brainstorming ways to expand their contributions to the dance world.
 St. Denis and Shawn renamed the school 'The Denishawn School', and they soon began developing those movements, techniques, and innovations that became known as the Denishawn style of dancing.
 The two developed a guide for their pedagogy and choreography, an excerpt of which is:"The art of dance is too big to be encompassed by any one system.
 On the contrary, the dance includes all systems or schools of dance.
 Every way that any human being of any race or nationality, at any period of human history, has moved rhythmically to express himself, belongs to the dance.
 We endeavor to recognize and use all contributions of the past to the dance and will continue to use all new contributions in the future".